filecoin-project/venus/CODEWALK.md

   protocol to learn the address that peer observes from us (source ip_address:port).
 We compile all our observed addresses as we learn them.
 * **AutoNAT** protocol: for every peer we connect to that supports the AutoNAT service, we request a _dialback_ to our observed addresses.
-We wait 42 seconds (current grace period) to get the result of those dials.
+We wait for a grace period to receive the result of those dials.
     * If the peer was able to establish an incoming connection through any of our observed addresses, we consider ourselves to be publicly reachable, therefore we bypass setting up relay routing.